smart-classic/smart_docs/framework/reference-implementation/vm.md

 ---
-layout: default
+layout: framework
-title: SMART VM
+title: SMART - Using the pre-built Virtual Machine
 ---